Oppo Find X2: Hardware

 Both the Find X2 and Find X2 Pro use the Snapdragon 865 processor with the Adreno 650 GPU.
 Storage is non-expandable UFS 3.0; the Find X2 has 128 or 256 GB, while the Find X2 Pro has 256 or 512 GB.
 The Find X2 has 8 or 12 GB of RAM, while the Find X2 Pro has 12 GB of RAM; both have LPDDR5.
 The display is an OLED panel with HDR10+ support, identical to the OnePlus 8 Pro's.
 Both use a 6.7-inch (170mm) 1440p screen with a 19.8:9 aspect ratio and a 120 Hz refresh rate.
 The display is also capable of showing 1 billion colors.
 Both have stereo speakers with active noise cancellation, and there's no audio jack.
 The Find X2's battery capacity is 4200 mAh, while the Find X2 Pro is marginally larger at 4260 mAh.
 Both smartphones support wired fast charging at 65W enabled by a dual-cell design, although wireless charging is not supported.
 Finally, biometric options include an optical (under-screen) fingerprint sensor and facial recognition.

 Camera

 The Find X2's camera array consists of a 48 MP wide sensor, a 12 MP ultrawide sensor, and a 13 MP telephoto sensor, while the Find X2 Pro's camera array consists of a 48 MP wide sensor, a 48 MP ultrawide sensor and a 13 MP telephoto sensor.
 The telephoto camera differs between the Find X2 and Find X2 Pro although they have the same resolution.
 The Find X2's sensor is a conventional lens with 2x optical zoom, whereas the Find X2 Pro's sensor is a "periscope" lens with 5x optical zoom.
 The Find X2's wide sensor is the Sony IMX586, while the Find X2 Pro's wide sensor is the newer Sony IMX689.
 The front camera on both uses a 32 MP sensor.

+Battery

+The Oppo Find X2 has a non-removable 4200 mAh Li-Po battery.
+The Oppo Find X2 Pro has a slightly larger, non-removable 4260 mAh Li-Po battery.
+Both models support 65W wired charging, specifically SuperVOOC 2.0 Flash Charge.
+The company claims it can charge either phone from 0% to 100% in 38 minutes.
+Both models support wireless charging.